 An example of such new services could range from VPNs and IoT control functions to unique services aimed at increasing ARPU and preventing user churn.

-One shared network architecture
+Addressing network inefficiencies with one shared network architecture

 DriveNets Network Cloud’s multiservice platform enables service providers to take advantage of grouping existing and new network functions under one shared architecture.